maidsafe/rfcs/text/0000-low-level-api/0000-low-level-api.md

 ## Drawbacks
 - If there are many apps and they are configured to work at system start-up then the user will face a barrage of pop-ups to confirm if an app should have access.
 This undermines the security due to inconveniencing the user.
-- A few of the interfaces have parameter `peer_key` which should be valid in certain scenarios and will be ignored (hence can be nullified) in others.
-E.g. `appendable_data_append`, `struct_data_create` etc. This maynot be ideal api but the alternative of separating them will increase the number of functions.
-So balance between multiple functions vs ignorable parameters needs to be evaluated.

 ## Future scope
 - While other apps will not be able to read the private data created by an app, they can still modify (e.g. overwrite) it, for instance if it were a `StructuredData`.
 To prevent this not only each app should be given its own `box_` key-pair but also `sign` key-pair.
 However the problem with that is only one `sign` key-pair is registered in `MaidManagers` for an account.
 Any other key-pair will be disallowed to create data on the network.
 The are approaches to this problem and is considered future scope right now.